 - Brings zero tailpipe emissions to the fun-to-drive Golf family

-- Drivetrain consists of 24.2 kWh lithium-ion battery and 115 horsepower electric motor: 7.2 kW onboard charger is standard
+- Drivetrain consists of 24.2 kWh lithium-ion battery and an electric motor with 199 pound-feet of torque; available 7.2 kW onboard charger is standard

 - Three driver selectable regenerative braking modes